Transiting Exoplanet Survey Satellite: Asteroseismology

 The TESS team also plans to use a 30-minute observation cadence for full-frame images, which has been noted for imposing a hard Nyquist limit that can be problematic for asteroseismology of stars.
 Asteroseismology is the science that studies the internal structure of stars by the interpretation of their frequency spectra.
 Different oscillation modes penetrate to different depths inside the star.
 The Kepler and PLATO observatories are also intended for asteroseismology.

-Extended mission
+Extended missions

-During the 27 month Extended Mission, data collection was slightly changed:
+During the 27 month First Extended Mission, data collection was slightly changed: